Hidden homelessness: ‘I didn’t live on the streets but I had no safe haven for my girls’

 “After living in a hotel for two months, we lived in a community home with 10 other families.
 We had one bedroom between the three of us.
 It was a long wait.”

 Although challenging, Ciara says she received incredible support – support she will be forever grateful for from the Mid-West Simon Community.

 “I was extremely down and they helped me an awful lot.
 I can’t thank them enough.
 I was embarrassed to tell anyone that I was homeless, but do I think others should reach out and get the help that is on offer.
 Don’t struggle alone.
 I walked in there and asked for help and they changed my life.
 They helped me see the light at the end of the tunnel.”

-2020 has been a year where many people needed a significant amount of extra help across the board.
+Since 2020 there has been more people needing a significant amount of extra help across the board.
 Karen Golden, Chairperson for the Simon Communities of Ireland says that the work they do has a very wide impact.

 “Throughout the year, staff and volunteers across the Communities responded to the increasing number of people looking for help.
 They supported people facing homelessness, whatever their situation.
 The Communities provided prevention services; soup runs and street outreach; addiction, counselling and GP services, emergency accommodation; housing first services; supported accommodation; and transitional and longer-term housing options across towns, cities and rural areas to men, women, young adults and families.”

 Over 18 thousand people depend on the services of the Simon Communities in Ireland according to last year’s annual report.
 But the transformative nature of the pandemic in all of our lives and all sectors of society demonstrated how fragile an already fragile situation was.